Glench/snuggle/README.md

 * `processors`: A hash map consisting of:

-    * A string key of the file extension you want to process e.g. `"js"` or `"less"`
+    * A `key`: string of the file extension you want to process e.g. `"js"` or `"less"`

-    * A string or array of strings of the process commands you want to run for each file type.
+    * A `value`: A string or array of strings of the process commands you want to run for each file type.
 An array is used when a file needs preprocessing (such as in Less or CoffeeScript) before being minimized.
+In this case, the second item in the array should be the name of another processor in this hash map.
 If a command line utility needs an input or output file specified, this can be done with the `{input}` and `{output}` template variables.
 Otherwise, `stdin` and `stdout` will be used.
 E.g. `"java -jar YUICompressor.jar {input}"` or `["coffee -c {input} {output}", "js"]` or `["lessc", "css"]`

+    {
+        "js": "uglifyjs -o {output}",
+        "less": ["lessc", "css"],
+        "css": "java -jar YUICompressor.jar {input}"
+    }

 * `combined`: A hash map consisting of:
-    * A string key of the final combined file name e.g. `"c.profile.js"` or `"c.profile.css"`
+    * A `key`: string key of the final combined file name e.g. `"c.profile.js"` or `"c.profile.css"`
-    * An array of strings of full file paths to the resources that should be combined into the combined file e.g. `[ "js/profile-internal.js", "js/profile-external.js"  ]`
+    * A `value`: array of strings of full file paths to the resources that should be combined into the combined file e.g. `[ "js/profile-internal.js", "js/profile-external.js"  ]`

 A good example of these options is in the `example` directory in this project.